 The antique shop was filled, like those book stores where the items tower high and in arcs, a maze of a mess, with no real direction through the madness.
 Mirrors of all shapes and sizes resting on the walls, with name plates under them or written on them of strange characters or places we had never heard of.
 And if you starred long enough into one, it was almost like you were starring into another world behind you.

 There were paintings too, with time periods, no name or artist, of different people and places.
 There were door frames with no doors.
 Doors with no frame, leaning against the wall.
 Walls and walls of shelves, shelves in the middle of the room.
 Tables thrown about in every which way, laying on their side, their face, from the ceiling.
 Books that were all about, locked up tight behind glass or laid open on stacks atop the accessories in the room.
 Tea cups, postcards, record players.
 The longer one looked, the more one saw.
-Bird cages, pianos, metal objects, instruments, wind chimes.
+Bird cages, pianos, metal candle holders and pots, instruments, wind chimes.
 Vases, plants, bottles, clothes, hangers, clocks.
 And locks.
 There were so many locks.
 Locks on books, on doors, on door frames, on mirrors, hanging from the ceiling, lining the floor.

 And there was a staircase, that was narrow and tight, leading up to a second floor, beckoning us forward.